 PLEASE NOTE: During the CORONA-19 situation, all northern bases including Pickle Lake, Red Lake, Kapuskasing and Thompson will have restricted access to the public.

 To ensure the safety of the aircraft, there are certain items that are not allowed on board and some items that are allowed only under certain conditions.
-The following items must not be shipped as or in baggage as they are considered dangerous goods.
-For a more detailed and updated list of dangerous goods, please refer to the Transport Canada and CATSA websites.

 Note: Any undeclared Dangerous Good that is found during a search / scan of a package must be held for future inspection by Transport Canada.
 These items may or may not be returned to you at their discretion.

 If you have any questions regarding shipping (or travelling with) dangerous goods, please contact Cargo (1-844-633-6294 or firstname.lastname@example.org). our in-house dangerous goods expert will be more than happy to answer any questions or concerns you may have regarding your item(s).